 The Qantas A380 has 484 seats in total: 14 First Class, 64 Business Class, 35 Premium Economy Class, and 371 Economy Class seats, spread over the two decks.

 The First Class cabin is located on the plane’s forward lower deck, immediately behind the cockpit.
 The airy cabin features a design of understated luxury with 14 open suites in a 1-1-1 configuration, all of them having direct aisle access.
-There are 10 window seats (5 on each side) and 4 seats in the center of the cabin.
+There are 10 window seats (5 on each side) and 4 seats in the centre of the cabin.
 The latter share the same aisle as the right sided window seats, so I would suggest choosing a seat on the plane’s left side (row A) for more privacy.
 Although they are not fully enclosed, all suites have high seat walls and enjoy total privacy, See seat map of the Qantas A380.

 First Class Seat

 I had chosen window seat 4K for the flight.
-During takeoff and landing, the seat – which is located at some distance from the window – faces forward, but during cruise, the seat can be swiveled around to line up with the ottoman (and form a flat-bed).
+During takeoff and landing, the seat – which is located at some distance from the window – faces forward, but during cruise, the seat can be swivelled around to line up with the ottoman (and form a flat-bed).
 Besides the seat – at eye-level – is a small touch screen that controls all of the seat and suite’s functions, such as the programmable seat positions, the multi-zone massage function, the suite’s lighting, privacy screens, and dual layer window shades.
 Below that screen is the remote control for the entertainment system.
 In front of the seat is a small fold-out table.

 The leather ottoman can be used as an extension of the flat-bed, as well as an extra seat to host a companion (for dinner) in your suite with its own seat belt.
 Above the ottoman is the electronically deployed 17 inch LCD widescreen video monitor.
 There’s no seat wall behind the monitor, although a screen can be raised here for complete privacy.